ArnaVala/JS--Note-App/README.md

 - The NotesAPI and NoteView are imported into the NotePage.js where the two are connected, so when we create or edit, it does so accordingly in the localStorageAPI.
 - The NotePage.js is then imported into the main.js which is attached to the index.html.
 There I specify the root element into which to inject the HTML.

-## HTML & CSS - ANIMATING AND TRANSFORMING
+## HTML & CSS - ANIMATING AND TRANSFORMING - module 4
 I decided to use the notes taking app for the animation with CSS project.
 ### Requirements:
 *2 animated elements on their own, or which do not require interaction:*